 5. day Strehla/Riesa - Torgau about 48 km

-In Belgern you can visit the sole Roland in the whole of Saxony and in Thorgau you should visit the Hartenfels castle and the castle church.
+In Belgern you can visit the sole Roland in the whole of Saxony and in Torgau you should visit the Hartenfels castle and the castle church.
 This church was inaugurated by Martin Luther and is regarded to be the first protestant church in Germany.

 6. day Torgau - Wittenberg about 69 km

 Today you will cycle to Wittenberg, which stands in direct connection with the name of Martin Luther.
-We recommend staying longer, so you can spend more time in the world-famous Wörlitzer park, which offers lovely islands, canals, temples and sculptures.
+We recommend staying longer so you can spend more time in the world-famous Wörlitzer park which offers lovely islands, canals, temples and sculptures.

 7. day Wittenberg departure

-After breakfast ends your tour in Wittenberg.
+After breakfast your tour will end in Wittenberg.